pedroAP1996/Basic-SQL-sample/README.md

 DELIMITER ;
 ```

+## Examples of Joining, Cases, Wildcards and Updating

 ```ruby
 ##Using a SELF JOIN to find a list of clients who live in the same city
 SELECT a.city, CONCAT(a.first_name,' ',a.last_name client_1),